EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 <b>state</b>
 Enable or disable the LA channel.
 Possible values: ENABLED, DISABLED
-Default value: NSA_DVC_ENABLE
+Default value: ENABLED

-<b>Mode</b>
-The initital mode for the LA channel.
-Possible values: MANUAL, AUTO

-<b>connDistr</b>
-The 'connection' distribution mode for the LA channel.
-Possible values: DISABLED, ENABLED

-<b>macdistr</b>
-The  'MAC' distribution mode for the LA channel.
-Possible values: SOURCE, DESTINATION, BOTH

 <b>lamac</b>
 Specifies a MAC address for the LA channels configured in NetScaler virtual appliances (VPX).
 This MAC address is persistent after each reboot.
 If you don't specify this parameter, a MAC address is generated randomly for each LA channel.
-These MAC addresses changes after each reboot.
+These MAC addresses change after each reboot.

 <b>speed</b>
 Ethernet speed of the channel, in Mbps.
 If the speed of any bound interface is greater than or equal to the value set for this parameter, the state of the interface is UP.
 Otherwise, the state is INACTIVE.
 Bound Interfaces whose state is INACTIVE do not process any traffic.
-Possible values: AUTO, 10, 100, 1000, 10000
+Possible values: AUTO, 10, 100, 1000, 10000, 40000
-Default value: NSA_DVC_SPEED_AUTO
+Default value: AUTO

 <b>flowControl</b>
 Specifies the flow control type for this LA channel to manage the flow of frames.
 Flow control is a function as mentioned in clause 31 of the IEEE 802.3 standard.
 Flow control allows congested ports to pause traffic from the peer device.
 Flow control is achieved by sending PAUSE frames.
 Possible values: OFF, RX, TX, RXTX
-Default value: NSA_DVC_FC_OFF
+Default value: OFF

 <b>haMonitor</b>
 In a High Availability (HA) configuration, monitor the LA channel for failure events.
 Failure of any LA channel that has HA MON enabled triggers HA failover.
 Possible values: ON, OFF
-Default value: NSA_DVC_MONITOR_ON
+Default value: ON

 <b>tagall</b>
 Adds a four-byte 802.1q tag to every packet sent on this channel.
 The ON setting applies tags for all VLANs that are bound to this channel.
 OFF applies the tag for all VLANs other than the native VLAN.
-Possible values: ON, OFF
-Default value: NSA_DVC_VTRUNK_OFF

-<b>trunk</b>
-This is deprecated by tagall
 Possible values: ON, OFF
 Default value: OFF